- 9 minutes to read

 The following example registers accountname for the default SQL Instance using an elevated command prompt (requires 'Domain Admin' rights):

-setspn -A MSSQLSvc/myhost.redmond.microsoft.com accountname
+setspn -S MSSQLSvc/myhost.redmond.microsoft.com accountname

 SQL Server Named Instance

-The following example registers accountname for the named SQL Instance using an elevated command prompt (requires 'Domain Admin' rights): repeat for each combination of named instance /accountname)
+The following example registers accountname for the named SQL Instance using an elevated command prompt (requires 'Domain Admin' rights): Repeat for each combination of named instance/accountname.

-setspn -A MSSQLSvc/myhost.redmond.microsoft.com:instancename accountname
+setspn -S MSSQLSvc/myhost.redmond.microsoft.com:instancename accountname

 What SQL Rights does the Configuration Database require?